MarieLebh/deswomanUTIL/README.md

 > [!IMPORTANT]
 > This script has not been extensively tested so use at your own risk and double check the results.
+> For most scripts the input needs to be formatted in a specific way.
+Make sure to check the [Test dataset](https://github.com/MarieLebh/deswomanUTIL/tree/main/Test) to see how to structure your data.

 ## 1) filterDESwoMAN.py